Tips For Grinding Small Stained Glass Pieces Accurately

 - I make a slit in a wine cork… slot the tiny piece of glass into it and hold cork while grinding :-).
 I will have to have people save for me as I also use them for burnishing foil on heavily textured glass too.

-4. Cheap & Cheerful Finger Protection When Grinding Stained Glass
+4. Cheap & Cheerful Finger Protection

 - I got fed up with ground fingertips – the solution?
 Rubber thimbles!
 Easily found in stationery stores.
 For your thumb, get larger ones suitable for quilting, made from plastic.